mosn/layotto/docs/en/start/trace/trace.md

   }
 ]
 ```
 This configuration can turn on the trace capability of layotto, allowing layotto to print the tracing log after receiving the request.
-The user can specify the method of exporting the trace log and the generation method of fields such as spanId and traceId through configuration.
+The user can specify the way of exporting the trace log and generating fields such as spanId and traceId through configuration.

 You can start a layotto server as follows:
 ```